 I have included a short description of each, which I hope will help you to select the right book for you.
-And elsewhere, the Qigong Resources section on Pianodao includes reviews of other books and resources which may be of interest.
+And elsewhere, Pianodao includes a growing number of reviews of other book and Qigong Resources here.

 In my article about Breathing at the Piano, I shared some tips and simple exercises to help you reconnect with your breathing while playing.

-Breathing at the Piano was warmly received.
-I have heard from, and worked with, many players who found the simple exercises helpful – even revolutionary for their playing.
+That article was warmly received.
+I have heard from and worked with many players who found the simple exercises helpful, even revolutionary for their playing.
 If you’ve not already printed off and tried the FREE exercises, please check them out before going on.

 “Leave your thoughts in a place you will not visit …”